michaelbZA/my-website/content/posts/fc-series/01-modern-financial-controller-series-introduction.md

 ## Who is David Parmenter?

-For those unfamiliar with his work, David Parmenter is a globally recognized expert in financial leadership, performance measures, and management reporting.
+For those unfamiliar with his work, David Parmenter is a globally recognised expert in financial leadership, performance measures, and management reporting.
 His methodologies have transformed finance departments around the world, particularly through concepts like:

 - Distinguishing between Key Result Indicators (KRIs) and genuine Key Performance Indicators (KPIs)
-- Implementing "winning KPIs" that actually drive organizational performance
+- Implementing "winning KPIs" that actually drive organisational performance
 - Creating lean, focused reporting that executives actually use for decision-making
 - Transitioning from traditional budgeting to rolling forecasts
 - Developing "fast close" procedures that dramatically reduce month-end processing time